 - But there’s nothing really stopping you eating semlor all year round.

 - The singular noun is semla, but why would you only ask for one?

 - A soft, white, enriched bun … which is much easier to make than you might think.

 - The dough is flavoured by cardamom powder.
 I highly recommend Spice Mountain in Borough Market.

 - Make your own almond paste – dead easy.

 - Whip the cream just till ribbon stage then put it in the fridge to firm up.
 I hate over whipped cream in baked goods.

 - Mix a pinch of cardamom into a teaspoon or two of icing sugar, then dust the buns just before you eat them.

 There’s a recipe below the picture, should you fancy a bake off.
-Alternatively, I quite like the Swedish bakery Fabrique in Shoreditch – mostly because do excellent semlor and also pretty special cardamom buns.
+Alternatively, I quite like the Swedish bakery Fabrique in Hoxton – largely because they do awesome cardamom buns, but also because their semlor are goooood.

 Makes 14-16 buns500g strong white (bread) flour 50g caster sugar 6g ground cardamom 9g salt 60g butter, fridge cold and cubed 100g water (at body temp) 13g dry yeast 150g milk (at body temp) 2 eggs 120g whole blanched almonds 45g honey 20g caster sugar 25g milk 350g double cream 20g icing sugar Icing sugar and ground cardamom for dusting